NahumTadesse/SWEPROJECT/README.md

 ## Requirements :
 - **Requirements Ellication**: Here we have notes from the customer meeting.
 [Requirements](Project_Deliverables/docs/Requirements.md)
 - **Detailed Requirements**: Here, we provide a comprehensive breakdown of our must-have repquirements for version 1, and possible upgrades and updates for version 2.
-[Requirements](Project_Deliverables/docs/Requirements.md)
+[Requirements Analysis and Elicitation](Project_Deliverables/docs/Elicitation.md)
 - **Use Case Diagram**: This diagram provides a visual representation of all user interactions and system functionalities, essential for understanding the scope of our project.
 [See Use Case Diagram](Project_Deliverables/docs/USE_CASE_DIAGRAM.png)
 - **Decision Table**: Displays the logic behind the various user and administrator actions within ShoeVault, aligning with the specified requirements to ensure accurate implementation.
 [Decision Table](Project_Deliverables/docs/Decision_Table_1.png)
 - **Project Presentation**: Link to watch our Requirements presination.
 [Watch Presentation](https://www.loom.com/share/5d91cf001a87454ab1ae01d0d00fd3ab?sid=da2381b5-9d53-4af8-8300-ec1b3d496156)